apple/cups/README.md

 and GNU Library General Public License.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the "doc/help/license.html" or "LICENSE.txt" files for more information.
+See the `doc/help/license.html` or `LICENSE.txt` files for more information.